qerun/qerun/docs/public/tokenomics.md

 ---

 ## 2. Token Supply
-- **Total Supply**: Fixed at 111,111,111 QER at launch; no changes allowed.
+- **Total Supply**: Fixed at 111,111,111 QER at launch; minted to the Treasury at deployment.
-- **Minting/Burning**: No minting or burning allowed; null-address transfers are protected against.
+- **Minting/Burning**: No minting or burning functions exist in the token contract; null-address transfers are blocked.
 - **Distribution (initial outline)**:
   - Community & Ecosystem: majority allocation.
   - Team & Contributors: vesting-based, long-term locked.